DallanQ/race_for_the_galaxy/Manual.md

 Next to a development's diamond is its victory point (VP) value.
 It adds to the player's final victory point total at the end of the game.

-6-cost developments have listed as their victory point values.
+6-cost developments have (a white hexagon with a black question mark inside) listed as their victory point values.
 These are worth a variable number of victory points at the end of the game, as indicated on these cards.

 The powers of various cards can alter these rules if a player has them in their tableau before the development phase begins.